slatedocs/slate/source/includes/introduction.md

 ## Installation

 ### 1. Setup Bintray configuration
 Add the Foxtrot Maven repository to the `repositories` section of your build.gradle file.
-To obtain your Bintray API key, edit your Bintray profile and select the API Key section.
+To obtain your Bintray API key, navigate to the edit profile page on the Bintray website and select the API Key section.

 ```groovy